 Tip 10: A journey through time into divided Berlin

-November 9th marks the 30th anniversary of the fall of the Berlin Wall.
+November 9th marks the anniversary of the fall of the Berlin Wall.
 For children and young adults, divided Berlin is only history they have never themselves experienced.
 If you want to experience the city before the fall of the wall today, TimeRide Berlin offers you the chance to travel back in time with virtual reality glasses.
 State-of-the-art technology takes you back to Berlin in the mid-1980s.
 You dive into the city near Checkpoint Charlie.
 This is where your virtual city tour starts, which includes an identity check at the zone border and more.
 You will experience the Berlin of times long past, in which the Palace of the Republic in Berlin-Mitte still existed.
+For those of you, who like the spooky side of fall, we also have selected some of the most haunted spots in Berlin.

 Where: Zimmerstr.
 91, Mitte